 How to Use Shaving Soap

 The traditional shaving soap is lathered up with a shaving brush in a container – a mug, bowl, deep dish, and a jar or directly from a stick.
-To build up a good lather, follow these steps:
+To build up a good lather, follow these steps, or check out our Shaving Guide for a complete video:

 - Wet your brush under running hot water or fill up your sink with hot water and leave the brush in the water for at least a minute.
 A badger hair brush is always a good choice.
 Unlike synthetic fibers, badger hair is naturally soft and retains water like a sponge